 Influences from Other People

 With that said, there are some incredibly inspirational people out there.
-Sometimes they can be very helpful to achieving weight loss.
+Sometimes they can be very helpful with achieving weight loss.

 - Motivational speakers